-If you are charged with and convicted of a disorderly persons offense in the

-    state of New Jersey, a court may take into consideration any prior convictions

-    and potentially impose a harsher sentence.
-The conviction will also go on your

-    permanent record.
-A conviction for even a disorderly persons offense may hurt

-    you when you are looking for a job or applying for housing, financial aid,

-    college or even a professional license.
+If you are charged with and convicted of either a disorderly persons offense or an indictable offense, in the state of New Jersey, a court may take into consideration any prior convictions and potentially impose a harsher sentence.
+The conviction will also go on your permanent record.
+An indictable offense, disorderly persons, or petty disorderly persons offense conviction may hurt you when you are looking for a job or applying for housing, financial aid, college or even a professional license.

 - The charges were brought outside the statute of limitations

 - The action was justified, such as in self-defense

 - Basic elements of the charge were not met

 - Law enforcement violated your constitutional rights

 Retaining an experienced attorney is always a wise decision for those facing indictable and disorderly persons offenses, as a skilled attorney will be able to review both the charges and facts surrounding your case to identify any possible legal defenses that may apply.
 Our legal team will develop a defense strategy to help identify legal grounds for dismissal of the charges, negotiate potential plea options or even represent you at trial, should your case reach that stage of the litigation process.
 In addition, a defense attorney may help an individual explore alternative sentencing or diversionary programs in lieu of jail time or other consequences.
 For example, a person charged with possession of marijuana may be able to participate in a drug court program to avoid a conviction on their record.